A stroke occurs when blood flow to a part of the brain stops. A stroke is sometimes called a "brain attack."

 - Check for problems with vision, movement, feeling, reflexes, understanding, and speaking.
 Your doctor and nurses will repeat this exam over time to see if your stroke is getting worse or improving.

-- Listen for an abnormal sound, called a "bruit," when using a stethoscope to listen to the carotid arteries in the neck.
-A bruit is caused by abnormal blood flow.
+- Listen to the carotid arteries in the neck with a stethoscope for an abnormal sound, called a bruit, which is caused by abnormal blood flow.